 Q: What the heck is collagen?

 A: Collagen is the protein that holds everything in your body together.
 It makes up about 30% of all the protein in the human body, and is found in your bones, tendons, ligaments, connective tissues and skin, and plays various roles in your overall health.
 Collagen production naturally declines with age, reducing the structural integrity of the skin and instigating the weakening of cartilage in joints.
-You can help make up for decreased collagen production by eating collagen sourced from grass-fed bovines pasture-raised in Brazil.
+You can help make up for decreased collagen production by eating collagen sourced from bovines pasture-raised.